gregory735/credit_risk_DC/README.md

 credit_risk_kaggle
 ==============================

-This project is just a way to me learn how organize DC projects
+This project is just a way to me learn how organize DC projects.
+I'll use all raw csv from datas as DB to link those DB with jinja2 files.

 Project Organization
 ------------